os-computational-economics/ai4edu-ios/readme.md

 ## Development

 Built using **SwiftUI** for iOS.
-Requires **Xcode** and a device or simulator running iOS 15.0 or later.
+Requires **Xcode** and a device or simulator running iOS 18.0 or later.
-We’ve reused some of the code and logic from the **web version** of the [AI4EDU](https://dashboard.ai4edu.io/) project.
-The backend has not been modified.